JaimeDFG/Ishihara-test/README.md

 # Ishihara-test
-An original app that hel people to know if they have color blindness
+An original app that help people to know if they have color blindness